-The domestic emissions module is implemented in the PALM model system under chem_emis_domestic_mod.
-In accordance with the overall architecture in Figures 2 and 3, interaction between the domestic emissions model and the PALM are made through the following interface subroutines:
+The domestic emission module is implemented in the PALM model system under chem_emis_domestic_mod.
+In accordance with the overall architecture in Figs. 2 and 3, interaction between the domestic emission model and PALM are made through the following interface subroutines:

-'''

 - chem_emis_domestic_init(),

 - chem_emis_domestic_update(), and

 - chem_emis_domestic_cleanup(),

-'''

-which respectively handle LOD-specific module initialization, update of emission sources during the solver iterations, and relinquishing of allocated resources.
-The implementation of the fully parametrized (LOD 0) emission source term calculations are based on the formulation outlined in Section 2.1, and the user-defined emission source terms makes use of interface functions and subroutines already defined in the generic emission mode described in Section 2.3.3.
-All options and parameters are defined in the module chem emission mod, and they can be specified by the user using the namelist (p3d file).
+which handle LOD-specific module initialization, update of emission sources during the solver iterations, and relinquishing of allocated resources, respectively.
+The implementation of the fully parametrized (LOD 0) emission source term calculations is based on the formulation outlined in Sect.
+2.1, and the user-defined emission source terms make use of interface functions and subroutines already defined in the generic emission mode described in Sect.
+2.3.3.
+All options and parameters are defined in module chem_emission_mod, and they can be specified by the user using the namelist file (p3d).